 If you participate in the Address Confidentiality Program and want to change your address on your driver license or identification card, you must:

 - Complete the application

-- Visit your local driver license office.
-You may be able to get in-line before arriving.
+- Schedule an appointment at your local driver license office.
+If you have an appointment, you may be able to get in line before arriving.
 Locate the office nearest you

 - Present your ACP authorization card and your change of address application

 If you do not participate but are interested in this program, you must meet with a local domestic violence shelter, sexual assault center, or law enforcement or prosecution staff member to discuss a safety plan and learn more about the enrollment process.
 After your application is approved, you will receive an authorization card with a substitute post office box address.

 For more information, please visit the Texas Attorney General's Texas Address Confidentiality Program.